Basque pelota: The ball

 The ball used to play pelota is called pilota in Basque, pelote in French, and pelota in Spanish.
 There are different sizes, different weights and different materials for each discipline that is played.

 The ball is made out of a boxwood core from 20-36 mm in diameter.
 This is wrapped in a latex wire (for Hand Pelota, Grand Chistera, Jai-Alai, and open-air Pala).
 The core of the ball is different for individual age groups so that the weight limit is respected.
 The core can also be made from latex (for Cesta Punta, Xare, Pala Corta, and Remonte).

-A wire of pure new wool is then wrapped carefully around the core so that the ball is round and even throughout.
+A wire of pure new wool is then carefully wrapped carefully around the core so that the ball is round and even throughout.
 A structure of cotton wire is sewed on the surface of the ball so that the wool stays in place.
 Number eight shapes are cut out from goat skin and are sewn together onto the ball in one or two layers.